Saturday, 6 June 2015

 Police helmet sizes are typically between 56cm and 60cm with 58cm and 59cm probably the most common for modern helmets.
 Earlier cork helmet sizes were marked using inches.
 Generally speaking, the older the helmet, the smaller the size.

 The external appearance has hardly changed for over one hundred years.
 I believe that Bristol Constabulary issued helmets for the first time in 1865.
 Sheffield Police were issued with their first 'helmets' in 1868.
-The City of London Police were issued with their helmets in 1881.
+The City of London Police were issued with improved helmets in 1881.
 As with many things over the years, materials have been replaced with cheaper alternatives.
 Leather is no longer used in helmet liners, except for chin straps used by some Police forces like Avon & Somerset.
 The earliest cork helmets were lined with black material which changed to green from around the 1940's.

 New helmet for the Metropolitan Police - South London Chronicle - Saturday 09 April 1870